-Rep. Dave Loebsack is expected to be in Knoxville Thursday, March 20, to dine at the Knoxville Senior Center.
+Rep. Dave Loebsack is scheduled to be in Knoxville Thursday, March 20, to dine at the Knoxville Senior Center.

 - More Politics Headlines